 Her mural, “Everywhere A Color,” is in the International Terminal Gate G at the San Francisco Airport.
 It is 20 feet high by 27 feet wide and is a patchwork of solid colored and patterned wood slats, accented with powder-coated aluminum and an acrylic mirror.
 It was inspired by the colorful cultural landscape of San Francisco.
 The artist did more than gather colors together as she was focused on “gathering the psyche of what brings color to the lives of people.”

 In 2019, she exhibited her site-specific wall painting of stripes, “28 Colors,” at the Sarasota Art Museum in the lobby, atrium, and second and third floors.
 She has made other site-specific color walls in Hamburg, Germany; in California’s San Francisco and Culver City; and in Poland.
-In her latest exhibition in the garden courtyard of San Jose’s Santa Clara Valley Medical Center, she lined up large strips of dozens of colors, chosen for their healing properties, to be seen in the garden’s natural light.
+In her exhibition in the garden courtyard of San Jose’s Santa Clara Valley Medical Center, she lined up large strips of dozens of colors, chosen for their healing properties, to be seen in the garden’s natural light.
 Currently she is rolling color onto a wall at Schwab Hall at SFMOMA, leaving a three-inch-wide stripe of the previous day’s color for the installation “Getting Better Every Day a Color.”
 At the project’s end, fifty corresponding stripes of color will be revealed.